 The Zinc oxide, (ZnO), we use is a pigment of micronized particle size, as opposed to nano, and is nearly transparent to visible light.
-This allows for almost no whitening of the skin if the sunscreen is rubbed carefully into the skin, even when used in high concentrations.
+This allows for almost no whitening of the skin if the sunscreen is rubbed carefully into the skin, even when used in our higher SPF concentrations.

 Due to a special manufacturing process, this compound is pH neutral and does not shift the pH of cosmetic preparations into the alkaline range.

 It protects broadly against UVB, UVA I and UVA II, effectively covering radiation up to wavelengths of 380 nm.

 ZnO is particularly recommended for daily care and children's products due to its safety profile as well as its healing properties.

 Compared to titanium dioxide, it provides additional UVA protection without any potentially harmful effects.
 Zinc oxide is known for its skin compatibility since it is used as a skin protectant, even for babies in nappy rash creams and such.
 It has anti-microbial properties and is non toxic.

 Also, zinc as a trace mineral in itself, helps maintain collagen and elastin fibres which provide the skin with its firmness, assisting in the prevention of sagging skin and wrinkles.